peterlacko/gooddata-ui/docs/ht_create_predicates.md

 id: ht_create_predicates
 ---

-# How to create and use predicates

-Predicates represent a way for a developer to create matching for elements (e.g. measure header item, attribute header item) with arbitrary complexity.
+Predicates allow you to create a match between elements (for example, a measure header item or an attribute header item) with an arbitrary level of complexity.

-Simple match on equality can look like
+For example, a predicate that creates a simple match based on equality may look like the following:

 ```javascript
 (headerItem) => headerItem.measureHeaderItem.localIdentifier === 'm1_localIdentifier'
 ```

-Following predicate increments `callCounter` variable in predicate's clojure every time it is being called and returns true when counter is even number.
+Here is an example of a predicate that increments the `callCounter` variable in the predicate's closure every time the variable is called and its counter is set to an even number:

 ```javascript
 let callCounter = 0;